My story in full

 My husband has retired, and we are both building new, second careers.
 I have completely re-trained, graduating as a consultant for the Nutritional Therapy Association in June of 2017, and an AIP Certified Coach as of September of 2017.
 Finally, in June 2018 I completed an intensive Culinary Arts Programme at the Pacific Institute of Culinary Arts.

-Today, my family and I are settling into a new home in the beautiful landscape of the Cévenne mountains in the South of France.
-We are setting up new routines for ourselves and for our children so as to ensure a balanced and healthy life for each and for all.
+Today, my family and I live in the beautiful Cévenne mountains in the South of France.
+Together, we are setting up new routines for ourselves so as to ensure a balanced and healthy life for each and for all.
 I am determined to set straight for myself and for my family the many missteps that modern North America continues to embrace (and, sadly, to export)…

 - confusion between quantity and quality